 Amazon.com Inc. (trading as Amazon) has a leading position in the online retail industry, indicating success in addressing the issues shown in this SWOT analysis of the business.
 The SWOT Analysis model involves an internal analysis of strengths and weaknesses (internal strategic factors) and an external analysis of threats and opportunities (external strategic factors) relevant to the e-commerce business.
-This SWOT analysis case of Amazon shows the strengths that the company uses to overcome its weaknesses and counter the threats to its business, in order to maximize the benefits of opportunities in its industries.
+This SWOT analysis case of Amazon shows the strengths that the company uses to overcome its weaknesses and counter the threats to its business, to maximize the benefits of opportunities in its industries.
 The technology business applies innovative strategies in responding to diverse factors in the global market.
-Such diversity reflects the markets for retail services, consumer goods, consumer electronics, and Internet-based services examined in this SWOT analysis.
-Amazon.com Inc.’s generic strategy for competitive advantage and intensive growth strategies account for this market condition.
+Such a diversity reflects the markets for retail services, consumer goods, consumer electronics, and Internet-based services examined in this SWOT analysis.
+Amazon’s generic competitive strategy and intensive growth strategies account for this market condition.
 Addressing internal and external strategic factors ensures the e-commerce company’s long-term competitive advantage.

 This SWOT analysis of Amazon points to the importance of a strong brand image, along with other strengths appropriate to the market.
-The technological nature of the business puts the corporation in competition with aggressive and innovative multinational firms, as described in the Porter’s Five Forces analysis of Amazon.com Inc. Such a competitive landscape requires the e-commerce company’s strategic coherence combined with innovation to manage the challenges assessed in this SWOT analysis.
+The technological nature of the business puts the corporation in competition with aggressive and innovative multinational firms, as described in the Five Forces analysis of Amazon.
+Such a competitive landscape requires the e-commerce company’s strategic coherence combined with innovation to manage the challenges assessed in this SWOT analysis.